5mooth0perator/5mooth.github.io/learn.md

 #### Untraceable payments

-CryptoNote provides users with a completely anonymous payment scheme.
-CryptoNote implements the ring signature technology which allows you to sign a message on behalf of a group.
+Robinhood provides users with a completely anonymous payment scheme.
+Robinhood implements the ring signature technology which allows you to sign a message on behalf of a group.
 The signature only proves the message was created by someone from the group, but all the possible signers are indistinguishable from each other.

 #### Unlinkable transactions